ph1ll1ps/ph1ll1ps.github.io/content/post/msr2017/index.md

 projects: [visualdsd]
 ---

-I led a computational team using our Visual DSD language to help develop scalable logic circuits localised to DNA.
+I led a computational team using our Visual DSD language to help develop scalable logic circuits localised to DNA, in collaboration with the University of Washington.